For years, I’ve been advocating people forget about their passions for a minute and start an online business the boring way:

 I was shocked.
 But what’s become even more shocking is that this has happened over and over again.

-A couple weeks ago I was out at breakfast for my wife’s birthday.
-As soon as we walked in the manager of the restaurant goes “Hey!
+A couple of weeks ago, I was out at breakfast with my wife.
+As soon as we walked in, the restaurant manager goes, “Hey!
 Breaking Eighty!”

 The stories like this go on and on.
-And I never set out to be any kind of celebrity of the golf world, but that recognition helps with so many of the other points listed on this post.
+And I never set out to be any kind of celebrity in the golf world, but that recognition helps with so many of the other points listed in this post.

 8) Build a Sellable Asset